AGH Reseach Team "ASBRAIN"

 EXTERNAL PERMANENT COLLABORATORS:

 SCOPE OF RESEARCH AND DEVELOPMENT INTERESTS:

-The ASSOCIATIVE BRAIN research team deals with the development of models, structures, algorithms, and solutions in the field of modern artificial intelligence, deep learning, knowledge engineering, and intelligent associative-cognitive systems based on knowledge formation to solve important tasks, among others in the field of computational linguistics, biomedical engineering and medicine.
+The ASBRAIN research team deals with the development of models, structures, algorithms, and solutions in the field of modern artificial intelligence, deep learning, knowledge engineering, and intelligent associative-cognitive systems based on knowledge formation to solve important tasks, among others in the field of computational linguistics, biomedical engineering, medicine and intelligent motivated agents.
 Our goal is to develop and improve methods, structures, algorithms, and solutions that support the work of engineers during the construction of complex systems and doctors in diagnostics, classification, prediction, detection, and recommendations, as well as gathering knowledge and optimizing methods of treating patients, as well as preventing and warning on knowledge base as well as predictive and recommending algorithms.
 The built systems and structures are designed to automatically adapt to data and the relations that connect them, to form knowledge about problems and, based on associations, search for solutions and remember them in neural structures.